DrainHK/calculator_avalon/README.md

 # calculator for avalon
-A simple calculator component, which based on avalon 2.2.9
+A simple calculator component, which is based on avalon 2.2.9

 ## How to use